 Italy’s Grand Tour begins with a time trial of 9.7 kilometres in Jerusalem.
-The course is rolling and the finish is slightly uphill.
+The technical and demanding course features a 9% ramp just before the line.

 The 2nd stage runs from Haifa to Tel Aviv adn should be for fast finishers, while stage 3 of the Giro is going to be a hot and long affair.
 Following the start in Be’er Sheva the 226 kilometres course runs through the Negev desert to finish in Eilat on the Red Sea.
 Yet another opportunity for the sprinters.